hashicorp/vault/website/source/docs/config/index.html.md

   * `bucket` (required) - The name of the S3 bucket to use.

-  * `access_key` - (Required) This is the AWS access key.
+  * `access_key` - (required) The AWS access key.
 It must be provided, but it can also be sourced from the AWS_ACCESS_KEY_ID environment variable.

-  * `secret_key` - (Required) This is the AWS secret key.
+  * `secret_key` - (required) The AWS secret key.
 It must be provided, but it can also be sourced from the AWS_SECRET_ACCESS_KEY environment variable.

-  * `region` (optional) - This is the AWS region.
+  * `region` (optional) - The AWS region.
 It can be sourced from the AWS_DEFAULT_REGION environment variable and will default to "us-east-1" if not specified.

 #### Backend Reference: Inmem